 - a.
 The OCEANO community's core mission capability and capacity draws on experience and expertise in the fields of meteorology, oceanography, precise time and astrometry, bathymetry, geophysics, and hydrography, and is focused on providing timely and relevant support to fleet and joint operations.
 OCEANO officers typically develop foundational expertise in assignments at operational meteorology and oceanography (METOC) commands. - b.
-Demonstrated expertise in one or more of the core missions of meteorology, oceanography, precise time and astrometry, bathymetry, geophysics, and hydrography is the foundation of the OCEANO Community.
+Demonstrated expertise in one or more of the core missions of meteorology, oceanography, precise time and astrometry, bathymetry, geophysics, and hydrography is the foundation of the OCEANO community.
 Expertise in multiple warfighting areas is highly valued.
 OCEANO officers should have balanced professional experience, to include demonstrated leadership, operational proficiency and qualifications, and technical expertise.
 Proven and sustained superior performance in documented positions of leadership and in difficult, challenging, and arduous operational assignments is the ultimate test of readiness for promotion selection. - c.
 Education is valuable and highly regarded for OCEANO officers.
 All active-duty officers will participate in advanced education leading to a Master's of Science degree in Meteorology and/or Physical Oceanography.
 Reserve officers who have additional graduate level education are highly valued. - d.
-Officers in the OCEANO Community are eligible for, and generally granted a scientific waiver for the JQO designation requirement for flag officer promotion.
-However, JPME and joint experience are highly valued.
+Officers in the OCEANO community are eligible for, and generally granted a scientific waiver for the JQO designation requirement for flag officer promotion.
+However, JPME and joint experience are highly valued. - e.

-- Subj: ORDER CONVENING THE FY-24 PROMOTION SELECTION BOARDS TO CONSIDER OFFICERS IN THE LINE ON THE RESERVE ACTIVE-STATUS LIST OF THE NAVY FOR PERMANENT PROMOTION TO THE GRADE OF COMMANDER - e.
 Fully qualified reserve OCEANO commanders will have successfully completed or be currently performing in a lieutenant commander operational oceanography tour. - f.
-Best of fully qualified criteria is not a checklist, but rather a list of valued skills and achievements beyond the fully qualified criteria listed above that are indicative of officers prepared for selection to the next higher paygrade.
-The best qualified reserve OCEANO commanders will have: - (1) Demonstrated superior performance and leadership serving as an APPLY-selected executive officer or officer-in-charge. - (2) Demonstrated superior performance in oceanography assignments on major staffs such as numbered fleet oceanographers, operational commands within Commander, Naval Meteorology and Oceanography Command, and TYCOMs. - (3) Attained JPME I. - (4) Demonstrated progress toward or completed an advanced degree.
+Best qualified criteria is not a checklist, but rather a list of valued skills and achievements beyond the fully qualified criteria listed above that are indicative of officers prepared for selection to the next higher paygrade.
+The best qualified reserve OCEANO commanders will have:

+- Subj: ORDER CONVENING THE FY-25 PROMOTION SELECTION BOARDS TO CONSIDER OFFICERS IN THE LINE ON THE RESERVE ACTIVE-STATUS LIST OF THE NAVY FOR PERMANENT PROMOTION TO THE GRADE OF COMMANDER - (1) Demonstrated superior performance and leadership serving as an APPLY-selected executive officer or officer-in-charge. - (2) Demonstrated superior performance in oceanography assignments on major staffs such as numbered fleet oceanographers, operational commands within Commander, Naval Meteorology and Oceanography Command, and TYCOMs. - (3) Demonstrated progress toward or complete post-graduate education. - (4) Attained JPME Phase I.